Montana Consumer Data Privacy Act

 - National securities associations registered under the federal Securities Exchange Act

-Exempt Data: MCPDA exempts certain personal information, including but not limited to:
+Exempt Data: MTCPDA exempts certain personal information, including but not limited to:

 - Protected Health Information under HIPAA;